inkstitch/pyembroidery/README.md

 Coords System
 ---
-Fundamentally pyembroidery stores the positions in global positionings where the +y direction is down and -y is up (when viewed horizontally) with +x right and -x left.
-This is consistent with most modern coordinate systems within graphics but it is different than how this is stored within embroidery formats. pyembroidery for consistency sake reads the by flipping the y direction, and writes by flipping the y direction.
-This is to allow seemless interfacing between the two.
-This flips occur at the level of the format reader and writer, and is not subject to the encoding.
+Fundamentally pyembroidery stores the positions such that the +y direction is down and -y is up (when viewed horizontally) with +x right and -x left.
+This is consistent with most modern graphics coordinate systems, but this is different than how these values are stored within embroidery formats. pyembroidery consistency reads by flipping the y-axis, and writes by flipping the y-axis.
+This allows for seemless reading, writing, and interfacing.
+This flips occur at the level of the format readers and writers and is not subject to encoding.

 ---